In Equilibrium Resilience Resources

 Research on the Psychology of Emotion Regulation

-This article, by Sander L. Koole, V University Amsterdam, reviews modern research on the psychology of emotion regulation.
+This article, (in a pdf download), by Sander L. Koole, V University Amsterdam, reviews modern research on the psychology of emotion regulation.

 The Importance of Self-Awareness, and How to Become More Self Aware